 The verb tenses make this clear.
 Glorification is treated as already accomplished.
 The future is as certain as the past.
 God's perspective encompasses the entire span from eternity past to eternity future as a single, unified, unbroken chain.

 And that is the ground of absolute assurance.
-You were foreknown by God before the foundation of the world.
+You were foreknown by God before the creation of the world.
 You were predestined according to His purpose.
 You were called into faith.
 You were justified by His grace.
 And you will be glorified.
 Not might be.
 Will be.
 The chain has held from the beginning.
 It will hold to the end.

 What This Means for Your Soul